This proposed scheme had a major low-income housing component and was not intended to overly burden the City’s fiscus.

 I looked on with interest both as a Capetonian but also as someone who had studied the scheme for my PhD research.
 The historical research component of the work had taken me deep into archives across the world.
 Using the Foreshore case, I was intent on finding answers to more general questions which had troubled me for a long time.

-In his own work Bijker used the example of early bicycle development and showed how myriad bicycle designs had been in use until the various groups interesting in using a building bicycles came to some shared, implicit consensus.
-In short, a design needs to be \’socially constructed\’ and closure reached before it can be materially constructed.
+In his own work Bijker used the example of early bicycle development and showed how myriad bicycle designs had been in use until the various groups interested in the building of bicycles came to some shared, implicit consensus.
+In short, a design needs to be ’socially constructed’ and closure reached before it can be materially constructed.

 Despite this it appeared for a long time that the City had sufficient power to overcome the other interests and so to make something happen.
-As we now know, that appearance was fragile and the scheme has, again been halted.
+As we now know, that appearance was fragile and the scheme has, again, been halted.
 Less than a week after the announcement there are (understandably) disgruntled voices in the media.

 What would it take to get the Foreshore scheme going again?
 If we take Bijker’s theories seriously then moving the Foreshore developments will take either an authoritarian-type regime or a consensus of the various interest groups in the City (officialdom) and city (citizenry).
 For now, we hope, authoritarian regimes are not imminent in South Africa and so the scheme would need a strong coalition.

 The history of the scheme demonstrates that this is an area of Cape Town that the city care deeply about, n.
 The corralling of the various interest groups – namely the developers and their various consultants, plus government, citizens and private agencies with a stake in the CBD – would require a maturity of process and a patience with deliberation and consensus building which hasn’t been evident to date.